-Eyal has gained considerable experience representing economic bodies – banks, financial institutions, public companies, private companies, and senior businessmen – in high-volume, complex legal proceedings before the various courts, including district courts and the Supreme Court.
+Eyal has gained considerable experience representing economic bodies – banking and financial institutions, public companies, private companies, and senior businessmen – in high-volume, complex legal proceedings before the various courts, including district courts and the Supreme Court.

-Before joining Barnea, Eyal served as a legal assistant to Justice Esther Hayut at the Supreme Court, and worked for a number of years at leading law firms in the practice areas of commercial-economic litigation and white-collar crime.
+Before joining Barnea, Eyal served as a legal assistant to Justice Esther Hayut of the Supreme Court.
+He also worked for a number of years at leading law firms in the practice areas of commercial-economic litigation and white-collar crime.

 Eyal has been a tutor and a guest lecturer for various courses at Hebrew University, the University of Haifa, and the College of Law and Business in Ramat Gan.